fijcj/term3-assignment/README.md

 You will probably need Visual Studio and its MSVC compiler Open the file with Visual Studio and let it compile

-I recommend using MinGW, if you already have this setup, run
+I recommend using MinGW but if you don't already have it setup, just use the Visual Studio compiler.
+If you already MinGW setup run

 `g++ ./queens.cpp -o ./queens.exe`